theMK2k/Media-Hoarder/DONE.md

 => anything else: treat it as file-based media file (isDirectoryBased = 0)

+#### ignored files are

+- a media file inside a "sample" directory
+- a media file inside a "proof" directory

 ### I18N Basic

 - [x] moment.humanize should also be localized (see de.json!)